Awesome-wolf-101/ashby-cop3330-assignment4part2/readme.md

 Sort The List by due date
 -----------
 To sort the list by due date, click the "DueDate" column in table view.
-You also have the option of clicking the "Sort This List Button"
+You also have the option of clicking the "Sort This List" Button.